AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Combat/Weapon Rules.md

 - Breakage 0 - None.
 The weapon is perfectly fine.
 - Breakage 1 - 10% of the original price of the weapon.
 The weapon shows a minor decrease in performance.
 - Breakage 2 - 20% of the original price of the weapon.
 The weapon shows a major decrease in performance.
 - Breakage 3 - 30% of the original price of the weapon.
 In the meanwhile, the weapon is broken, and cannot be used effectively, meaning that your proficiency modifier does not apply to it when attacking in addition to the normal -3 penalty for attack rolls.
-The weapon also does not have any of the traits it normally does, including upgrades ones, except for Light and Heavy.
+The weapon also does not have any of the traits it normally does, including upgrades ones.

 The amount of time required to repair the weapon is 1 hour per maximum damage on the weapon damage dice.